Choices in antenatal care

 How to apply

-Your GP or the Health Service Executive (HSE) will advise you of the nearest maternity hospital(s), and will supply you with a letter of referral if needed.
+Your GP or the Health Service Executive (HSE) will advise you of the nearest maternity hospital(s), and will supply you with a letter of referral for the hospital if needed.
 You can telephone the hospital directly for a first appointment.